tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated 221101 maybe txt, more if needed:)
 - Updated - .htaccess for more speed.
 - Added protection for thosewho had: Wellknown folder, if needed!
 - Updated: 221029 updated wpcontent for more security!